Ceiling Stain After a Leak – What to Do

 • The ceiling is sagging or feels soft.

-• You want the leak and ceiling repair done together.
+• You want source diagnosis and ceiling making-good handled together.

 FAQs